yaadlabs/DAO/docs/overview.md

 The `Dao.Index.Script.mkIndexNftMinter` minting policy performs the following checks:

-  - The UTXO, referenced in the `incInitialUtxo` field of the `IndexNftConfig` argument, is spent in the transaction.
+  - The UTXO, referenced in the `incInitialUtxo` field of the `IndexConfigPolicyParams` argument, is spent in the transaction.
-  - The token name matches the `incTokenName` field of the `NftConfig` argument.
+  - The token name matches the `incTokenName` field of the `ConfigPolicyParams` argument.
   - Exactly one valid config NFT is minted with the valid token name.
   - There is exactly one output containing the NFT.
-  - This output contains a valid `IndexNftDatum` datum.
+  - This output contains a valid `IndexDatum` datum.
   - The `index` field of this datum is set to zero.
-  - The index output is at the index validator (The corresponding index script provided by the `incIndexValidator` field of the `IndexNftConfig` parameter).
+  - The index output is at the index validator (The corresponding index script provided by the `incIndexValidator` field of the `IndexConfigPolicyParams` parameter).

 The tests for the index policy can be found in the `Spec.Index.Context` module.

 The `Dao.Index.Script.indexValidator` script performs the following checks:

-  - The `index` field of the `IndexNftDatum` is incremented when we create a new proposal (a new `TallyStateDatum` is created and paid to the tally validator).
+  - The `index` field of the `IndexDatum` is incremented when we create a new proposal (a new `TallyStateDatum` is created and paid to the tally validator).
   - The index NFT stays at the validator.

-The index validator is used in conjunction with the tally minter, when minting a tally NFT the index validator is used to check that the index field of the `IndexNftDatum` was incremented by one, hence the index validator is also tested in the same place as the tally minter, `Spec.Tally.Context`.
+The index validator is used in conjunction with the tally minter, when minting a tally NFT the index validator is used to check that the index field of the `IndexDatum` was incremented by one, hence the index validator is also tested in the same place as the tally minter, `Spec.Tally.Context`.

 ## Types